Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Behavior of the model

 \subsection{$\xi(t,s)$ plots}

-Figure \ref{Fig_xi} compares typical spatio-temporal segments of the solutions to: the stationary stochastic model Eq.(\ref{mdl}) (panel a) and the DSADM Eq.(\ref{dsm1}) (panel b).
-One can see that, indeed, the non-stationary field in Fig.\ref{Fig_xi}(b) was substantially less regular than the stationary field in Fig.\ref{Fig_xi}(a).
+Figure \ref{Fig_xi} compares typical spatiotemporal segments of solutions to the stationary stochastic model, Eq.(\ref{mdl}), (panel a) and DSADM, Eq.(\ref{dsm1}), (panel b).
+One can see that, indeed, the non-stationary field had different structures at different areas across the domain, whilst the stationary field had the same structure everywhere.
 In particular, one can spot areas where the non-stationary field experienced more small-scale (large-scale) fluctuation than in the rest of the plot.
-These spots correspond to small (large) values of the local length scale shown below in Fig.\ref{Fig_VLambda}(b).
+These spots correspond to small (large) values of the local length scale $\Lambda_\xi$, see below Fig.\ref{Fig_VLambda}(b).